 Transportation is another big consideration when going to college.
 Figuring out how to get from class to class or to and from campus (if you’re a commuter), not to mention getting to school if you live several hours from campus, can be a challenge.
 For many students, buying and maintaining a car is not a possibility.
 As a result, they must rely on other means of transportation.

-Back-to-School Shopping for Low-Income Families: The Bottom Line
+Smart Back-to-School Shopping Tips and Resources: The Bottom Line